Farama-Foundation/PettingZoo/README.md

 `env.observe(agent)`: Returns the observation an agent currently can make.

-`env.turn(action)`: Has the selected agent take a turn, selects the next agent.
+`env.turn(action=None)`: Has the selected agent take a turn, selects the next agent.
 In AEC games, after every agent takes a turn a step is said to have been taken.
+Taking turns with `action=None` can be used to cycle through turns of the enviroment if desired.

 `env.reset()`: Resets the environment to a starting state.
-Returns the observation for the first moving agent in the environment
+Returns the observation for the first moving agent in the environment.

-`env.render()`: Displays a rendered frame from the enviroment, if supported.
+`env.render(observe=True)`: Displays a rendered frame from the enviroment, if supported.
+Set `observe=False` to not call `env.observe()`.

 `env.close()`: Closes the rendering window.

 `env.step(actions)`: Makes calls to other parts of the API to take a Gym like step in the enviroment, returning the observation, reward, done state and info for the selected agent in the environment.
 Control shifts to next agent.
+This is different than the notion of a step in an AEC game.

 ## Wrapper API